Scaling and spreading

 Adult mental health

-With National Lottery, Luton, Salford and Tameside & Glossop
+With National Lottery, Luton, Edinburgh, Salford and Tameside & Glossop

 The Living Well model was originally developed by the Lambeth Living Well Collaborative.
 Over the last ten years, partners in Lambeth have worked collaboratively as an alliance to deliver a vision that is about helping everyone, who experiences mental health difficulties, irrespective of eligibility, to recover, stay well, make their own choices and participate on an equal footing in everyday life.